Second presidency of Donald Trump: Anti-LGBTQ+ policies

-Climate science
+Environmental and energy policy

+In May 2025, NOAA/NCEI in the Trump administration indicated that it would no longer assemble the data that forms the basis of this chart.
+NOAA/NCEI has access to non-public data, so that any private databases would be more limited in scope.

 Within hours of his January 2025 inauguration, Trump signed an executive order withdrawing the country from the 2015 Paris Agreement, joining only Iran, Libya and Yemen as the only countries not party to the agreement.
 The same day, Trump issued Executive Order 14154, "Unleashing American Energy", which included pausing funding for the Inflation Reduction Act, introducing uncertainty as to the energy transition.
 His administration soon renewed a practice from his first term: removing mentions of climate change across numerous federal government websites that had been reinstated during Joe Biden's intervening term.
+In February 2025, the administration terminated the Environmental and Climate Justice Block Grant Program.
+In June 2026, district judge Richard Gergel ruled that the terminations were unlawful and in July 2026 a federal judge ordered the program's remaining $2.8 billion in funds be distributed.
 In April, Trump dismissed the scientists and experts who compile the National Climate Assessments (NCAs) that are required by Congress, the next assessment having been planned for 2028.
 The globalchange.gov website—established in 1990 to host legislatively mandated reports such as the NCAs—was taken down altogether at the end of June.

 In May 2025, NOAA said that its National Centers for Environmental Information would no longer update its Billion-Dollar Weather and Climate Disasters database beyond 2024, and that its information—going as far back as 1980—would be archived.
 In July, the chief administrator of the Environmental Protection Agency announced rescinding of the 2009 endangerment finding, which concluded that planet-warming greenhouse gases pose a threat to public health.
 (The endangerment finding is the scientific determination that underpins the federal government's legal authority to combat climate change.)
-In concurrence with the attempt to rollback the endagerment finding, Trump's Department of Energy released an assessment titled A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate.
+In concurrence with the attempt to rollback the endangerment finding, Trump's Department of Energy released an assessment titled A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate.
 The report was assembled by five climate science contrarians and was heavily criticized for cherry-picked evidence, falsehoods, and distortions.
-The Union of Concerned Scientists called it "deeply flawed [and] anti-science."
-Climate scientist Andrew Dessler called it "a mockery of science."
+The Union of Concerned Scientists called it "deeply flawed [and] anti-science".
+Climate scientist Andrew Dessler called it "a mockery of science".
+On February 12, 2026, the EPA formally rescinded the Endangerment Finding.